Chronic obstructive pulmonary disease: Bronchoscopic

 Minimally invasive bronchoscopic procedures may be carried out to reduce lung volume.
 These include the use of valves, coils, or thermal ablation.
 Endobronchial valves are one-way valves that may be used in those with severe hyperinflation resulting from advanced emphysema; a suitable target lobe and no collateral ventilation are required for this procedure.
-The placement of one or more valves in the lobe induces a partial collapse of the lobe that ensures a reduction in residual volume that improves lung function, the capacity for exercise and quality of life.
+The placement of one or more valves in the lobe induces a partial collapse of the lobe to reduce residual volume and improve lung function, exercise capacity, and quality of life.

 The placement of nitinol coils instead of valves is recommended where there is collateral ventilation that would prevent the use of valves.
 Nitinol is a biocompatible alloy.

 Both of these techniques are associated with adverse effects, including persistent air leaks and cardiovascular complications.
 Thermal vapor ablation has an improved profile.
 Heated water vapor is used to target lobe regions, which leads to permanent fibrosis and volume reduction.
 The procedure can target individual lobe segments, can be carried out regardless of collateral ventilation, and can be repeated with the natural advance of emphysema.